-CITO Research has determined that IT departments can reap large efficiency gains from working with a qualified managed service provider.
+CITO Research has determined that IT departments can reap large efficiency gains from working with a qualified managed operations provider.
 In this paper, CITO Research examines Rackspace Critical Application Services, which offers:

 This may prove to be a cost-effective solution for enterprise IT departments with one or more critical applications.

 Enterprise IT departments are already stressed, and this sometimes shows up in avoidable human errors.
 Through 2015, 80% of outages impacting mission-critical services will be caused by people and process issues—not the failure of the core technology—and more than 50% of those people/process issues will be change/configuration/release integration and hand-offs.2 The developers on critical applications too often get involved in maintaining or patching the infrastructure, resulting in less time for developing the app that is driving revenue and a greater diversion of scarce resources.

 Furthermore, IT departments must stay abreast of a barrage of new developments in technology while maintaining and supporting an existing complex IT landscape.
 Often no single person has an end-to-end view of the application across environments.
 It spans vendors, it spans infrastructures (cloud and on-premise), and it spans specialized IT teams.
 Many IT departments are split by expertise—here a network administrator, there a DBA, there a storage expert—and each has a tool optimized for his individual area.
 Maintaining a critical application often requires all of these areas to coordinate with vendors and with each other.